jpelliccia/JP-Tic-Tac-Toe-Project/README.md

 * jQuery
 * DOM
 * AJAX
+* Bootstrap
+* SASS

 ## Setup
-To run this project, fork and clone this GitHub repository.
+1) To run this project, fork and clone this GitHub repository.
+2) Checkout into a new branch.
+3) Install dependencies with npm install.
+4) Run grunt serve to pull up the local host and run this project locally.